floatkeera/PMA/README.md

 ## Prototype design

 Prior to making the mobile application, I designed the UI elements and prototyped them with proto.io.
-You can view the web version [here](https://floatkeera.github.io/PMAprototype)
+You can view the web version [here](https://floatkeera.github.io/PMAprototype).
+I based most of my design on Google's material design guidelines.